Back to GANs Hub

 $$ D^*(x) = \frac{p_{\text{data}}(x)}{p_{\text{data}}(x) + p_g(x)} $$

-Substituting $D^*$ back into the value function yields:
+Substituting $D^*$ back into the value function:

 $$ V(D^*, G) = -\log 4 + 2 \cdot \text{JSD}(p_{\text{data}} \| p_g) $$

-This proves that training the Generator against the optimal Discriminator is equivalent to minimizing the JSD between $p_{\text{data}}$ and $p_g$.
+This confirms that training $G$ against the optimal $D$ is equivalent to minimizing the JSD between $p_{\text{data}}$ and $p_g$.

 Training Dynamics and Nash Equilibrium

-In practice, Goodfellow proposed a modification: instead of minimizing $\log(1 - D(G(z)))$, the Generator maximizes $\log(D(G(z)))$.
-This provides stronger gradients early in training when $D(G(z)) \approx 0$.
+A practical fix from the original paper: instead of having $G$ minimize $\log(1 - D(G(z)))$, have it maximize $\log(D(G(z)))$.
+This gives stronger gradients early on when $D(G(z)) \approx 0$.

 Up Next